longla/johnny-biz-pet/phase2_plan.md

 - [ ] **Update Waiver System:**
   - [ ] Build the dynamic waiver page that pulls in sitter information.
   - [ ] Implement the waiver submission logic to save the customer's data, upload the signed PDF to Supabase Storage, and create the `signed_waivers` record.

-### Milestone 5: Admin Portal 2.0 (Mobile-First Redesign)

-This milestone focuses on redesigning and rebuilding the Admin Portal with a mobile-first approach to ensure a seamless experience on all devices.

-- **Admin Dashboard:**
-  - [ ] Design and implement a responsive layout for the dashboard that prioritizes mobile usability.
-  - [ ] Ensure key metrics (e.g., total bookings, revenue, new sitters) are displayed clearly on small screens.
-  - [ ] Redesign dashboard components (charts, tables, etc.) to be responsive and touch-friendly.
-  - [ ] Re-implement loading, error, and empty states for all data visualisations.
-- **Sitters Management:**
-  - [ ] Design and implement a mobile-friendly list or card view for sitters that is easy to navigate on a small screen.
-  - [ ] Create a new, responsive page for viewing sitter details.
-  - [ ] Redesign the "Add Sitter" and "Edit Sitter" forms to be fully responsive and easy to use on mobile devices.
-  - [ ] Implement a mobile-friendly search and filtering solution for the sitters list.
-  - [ ] Ensure all actions (e.g., adding, editing, deleting a sitter) use responsive modals or confirmation dialogs.
-  - [ ] Re-implement loading, error, and empty states for the sitters list and details pages.